 If your blood sample is being tested only for BUN, you can eat and drink normally before the test.
 If your blood sample will be used for additional tests, you may need to fast for a certain amount of time before the test.
 Your doctor will give you specific instructions.

 What you can expect

-Results of the blood urea nitrogen test are measured in milligrams per deciliter (mg/dL) in the United States and in millimoles per liter (mmol/L) internationally.
-In general, around 7 to 20 mg/dL (2.5 to 7.1 mmol/L) is considered normal.
+Results of the BUN test are measured in milligrams per deciliter (mg/dL) in the United States and in millimoles per liter (mmol/L) internationally.
+In general, around 6 to 24 mg/dL (2.1 to 8.5 mmol/L) is considered normal.

 Urea nitrogen levels tend to increase with age.
 Infants have lower levels than other people do, and the range in children varies.

-Generally, a high blood urea nitrogen level means your kidneys aren't working well.
-But elevated blood urea nitrogen can also be due to:
+Generally, a high BUN level means your kidneys aren't working well.
+But elevated BUN can also be due to: